raghavpatnecha/Word2Web/README.md

 ### Procedure - Training the model

-1) First, you have to create a gesture database.
-For that, run `CreateGest.py`.
-Enter the gesture name and you will get 2 frames displayed.
-Look at the contour frame and adjust your hand to make sure that you capture the features of your hand.
-Press 'c' for capturing the images.
-It will take 1200 images of one gesture.
-Try moving your hand a little within the frame to make sure that your model doesn't overfit at the time of training.
+1) First, you have to create a word database.
+The process is a bit time consuming since you have to provide images of the words you are trying to train your model on.
+You have to provide atleast 50 images per word.
 2) Repeat this for all the features you want.
+Refer to `data` folder in the repo.
-3) Run `CreateCSV.py` for converting the images to a CSV file
+3) Run `data_loader.py` for converting the images to h5 file.
-4) If you want to train the model, run 'TrainEmojinator.py'
+4) If you want to train the model, run 'train_words.py'
-5) Finally, run `Emojinator.py` for testing your model via webcam.
+5) Finally, after training the model, you will get the trained file which you can use in `word2web.py` for converting your words to web code.

 ### Contributors